According to the United States Courts, you may be eligible to file for Chapter 13 bankruptcy if you:

 You do not have to understand the way it works or put it into place on your own.
-The lawyer who represents you will explain how and when the automatic stay goes into effect.
-He will also explain the legal actions you can take if your creditors violate the restrictions of the automatic stay.
+The bankruptcy attorney who represents you will explain how and when the automatic stay goes into effect.
+They will also explain the legal actions you can take if your creditors violate the restrictions of the automatic stay.

 What Can I Do if My Creditor Keeps Calling Me?

 Unless an exception has been made, your creditor cannot contact you after the automatic stay is put into place.
 If they do, you should immediately: